MILL5/yocto/README.md

 We support four lifetimes currently, Multi-instance, Singleton, PerThread, and Pooled.
 This combined with child containers gives you extensive lifetime management features.

+#### Enumerable Support ####

+We now support registering multiple implementations for a common interface using RegisterEnumerable or AsEnumerable.
+This was challenging since we strive to maintain complete type safety.
+All implementations are registered as multi-instance; however, you can use the fluent-based APIs to change the registration of the implementation.
+That means you can have an enumerable of implementations where each implementation has their own custom lifetimes.

 #### Fluent API ####

-We support a simple fluent-based API for registration with AsMultiple, AsSingleton, AsPerThread and AsPooled.
+We support a simple fluent-based API for registration with AsMultiple, AsSingleton, AsPerThread, AsPooled and AsEnumerable.
 We definitely want to expand on this feature.

 #### Child Containers ####